s0trcwd7/IBM-xray/README.md

   | `IBM_CF_APP_NAME` | App name, fill in according to your preference. |
   | `XR_VM_UUID` </br> `XR_VL_UUID` </br> `XR_TR_UUID` | Generate using UUID generator, also selected VMess and VLESS and Trojan protocols, include path|

-- Already Include Multi Protocol, please note that the port number should not be repeated to avoid conflicts.
 - Click the `Run workflow` button on the Actions page.
 - Wait for the deployment to complete.
 - Click the relevant application on the [Cloud Foundry Public](https://cloud.ibm.com/cloudfoundry/public) page to view the access address.